Achievable logoAchievable logo

 Mutual fund parties

-Various parties must fulfill roles and responsibilities for a mutual fund to function as intended.
+Various parties must carry out specific roles for a mutual fund to operate as intended.
 We’ll discuss the following in this section:

 • Fund sponsor (underwriter)